-One weekend every semester the ROTC Program conducts a Field Training Exercise (FTX) at Fort Jackson, SC to allow cadets more intensive training with a larger group of people.
-For the weekend, cadets are put through various training events like Rifle Training where they are taught how to fire and clean an M16, to testing their Land Navigation skills on the Ft.
-Jackson course, to Rappelling, eating in an Army Dining Facility, and other training so the cadet can experience different training not available on the UNC Charlotte Campus.
+One weekend every semester the ROTC Program conducts a Field Training Exercise (FTX) at Fort Bragg, NC.
+This allows cadets more intensive training with cadets from different ROTC programs.
+Cadets are put through various training events like Rifle Training, Land Navigation and orientation, Rappelling, Field Reaction Courses, and other training so the cadet can experience a more dynamic environment.

 But make no mistake, you’re a student first.
 A cadet’s first priority is always with classes and to complete their degree.
 One-advantage ROTC students enjoy over their military academy colleagues is their traditional college experience.
 Cadet lives aren’t that dissimilar from other college students; they take jobs at local businesses, join fraternities, and even perform community service.
 Cadets learn discipline through managing their daily life, not through strict institutionalization.
 ROTC at a school like Carolina will give you the best of both worlds while also providing a world class education, and endless other possibilities on campus.
 Join us and enjoy it!